obata-k/michat/README.md

 | ONNX Runtime    |  1.13.1 |
 | Open Jtalk dict |  8-1.11 |

-See `requirements.txt` or `pyproject.toml` to support the version of other python packeges
+See the version of other python packeges in `requirements.txt` or `pyproject.toml`.
+In the container environment, `requirements.txt` is preferred.

 ## Usage